CharlesAtUW/GunsAndSwords/README.md

   - Gameplay Ability System (GAS)
 - Team of 4

-A combat design prototype where the player uses a pistol and a katana together to fend off multiple enemies at once.
+A combat design prototype where the player uses a pistol and a katana together in tandem to fend off multiple enemies at once.
+Both weapons serve not only as damage-dealers but also as tactical tools to stun enemies and isolate them.
 Inspired by the combat scenes in the *John Wick* movies.

 [![final](https://img.youtube.com/vi/yxDsvH_Kmvg/0.jpg)](https://www.youtube.com/watch?v=yxDsvH_Kmvg)